View More Superb Diesel Hatchback Offers

 Market and Model

 Britain's the third biggest global market for the Superb and as before, over half of sales will be to fleets.
 At the time of launch and of our test in Autumn 2024, Skoda was asking from around £35,000 for this fourth generation Superb; that's for the base 1.5 TSI e-TEC 150PS version.
 It's around £1,500 more if you want the alternative 2.0 TDI 150PS diesel.
 That base price we just quoted is for the hatch body shape; most Superb customers will continue to want the estate body style, which requires a £1,300 premium.
-This station wagon by the way, is the body shape you have to have if you want a Plug-in Hybrid drivetrain in your Superb, which as compiled this review, was priced from around £41,500 and uses a 6-speed auto.
+This station wagon by the way, is the body shape you have to have if you want a Plug-in Hybrid drivetrain in your Superb, which as we compiled this review, was priced from around £41,500 and uses a 6-speed auto.
 All other Superb models have the usual DSG 7-speed auto set-up.
 With the previous generation Superb, there was a reasonable uptake on the 4WD versions from people fed up with the idea of an equivalent SUV, so further up the range, Skoda's continued that option here.
 Either with a more powerful version of the 2.0 TDI diesel (with 193PS); or with a top 2.0 TSI petrol model, which offers 265PS, only comes with 4WD and which hardly anyone will buy.
 To be able to choose either of these 4x4 variants, you have to ignore base 'SE Technology'-spec and choose either mid-range 'SE L'-spec (which is what we tried) or top plush 'Laurin & Klement' trim - the name references Skoda's founders, in case you're wondering.
 Safety provision is a strongpoint.
 The improved autonomous emergency braking system can now detect cyclists.
 Plus there's a new 'Crossroad Assist' function that uses radar sensors in the bumper to monitor traffic at blind junctions and issue you a warning if you're about to pull out into the path of another vehicle.
 You can also now specify up to ten airbags in this car (including two side bags in the back).

 Cost of Ownership